 You can find these products at most music stores or online.
 If you are handy with carpentry, you could also make your acoustic panels.

 Another way to help reduce the sound that is being emitted from your guitar is by using heavy curtains.
-By hanging heavy curtains around your playing area, you can help to absorb some of the sound that is being generated.
+By hanging heavy curtains around your playing area, you can help to absorb some of the sounds.

 Sit on the floor right in front of it and direct the volume towards it.
 This way you are low to the ground and have a hamper of clothes that will absorb some sound.
 Get creative and try a few things out like this.